-With the availability of insulin pens for diabetic cats and dogs, pet owners are now provided a quicker, more convenient and accurate way to administer insulin to their furry friends.
+Insulin pens for diabetic pets are made more available, thus concerned owners are now provided a quicker, more convenient and accurate way to administer insulin to their furry friends.

 Finding out that your cherished pet is suffering from diabetes can deal a devastating blow.
 However, with the help of insulin pens and modern diabetes management methods, combined with the proper diet and exercise, your pet can live a good and happy life.

 All mammals with pancreas can suffer from diabetes.
 That includes you, your pet dog or pet cat or even pet pig.
 Just like people, your pet can either produce too little insulin or cannot utilize the insulin that it is able to produce.
 Some female pets even develop diabetes when pregnant.
 In fact about one out of every 500 dogs and cats develop diabetes.

 Symptoms of Pet Diabetes

 Have your pet checked by the vet if it pees and drinks more frequently than usual, loses weight

 despite a good appetite, sleeps a lot and seems to be always tired.
 These are the common